CAPTCHA Solving

 }

-The type argument is optional and can be used to specify which CAPTCHA type to solve.
-Specifying the type can reduce verification time by a few milliseconds if you're certain which CAPTCHA type is present on the site.
-We're constantly supporting more CAPTCHAs - you can find the list of supported types in our browserQL schema.
+The type argument is optional.
+Specifying the CAPTCHA type can reduce verification time by a few milliseconds when you know which type is present.
+See the full list of supported types in the CAPTCHA types schema reference.

 mutation SolveCaptchaWithType {